Pengfei22/CROPs_In_SeasonMapping/README.md

-# CROPS: Source-Free UDA for Crop-Type Semantic Segmentation
+# CROPS: Source-Free UDA for in-season Crop-Type Semantic Segmentation

 This repository implements **CROPS** for **source-free unsupervised domain adaptation (SF-UDA)** in satellite-image crop-type semantic segmentation.
 A segmentation model is first trained on a labeled **source** domain and then adapted to an **unlabeled target** domain using only pretrained parameters and target images (no source images or labels are used during adaptation).